Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/👚 SCA (Static Code Analysis) & SAST/🛗 Program Abstraction & Abstract Interpretation/Program Abstraction & Abstract Interpretation.md

 In practice, Galois connections allows us to map our infinite domain of may or must analyses into a more manageable abstract domain, while giving us guarantees that we are still correctly over- or under-estimating (safe-approximation).
 In the following example, we explain above points by instantiate how to map static analysis (our $\text{step}$ function) from concrete domain to abstraction.

-> ==Once we leave the concrete domain and enter the abstract domain, the analysis done here (at this abstraction domain) is what we call the "abstract interpretation"==, as oppose to "program interpretation", which happens at the concrete domain where you interpret (or transfer) a program using different semantics.
+> ==Once we leave the concrete domain and enter the abstract domain, the analysis done here (abstraction domain) is what we call the "abstract interpretation"==, as oppose to "program interpretation", which happens at the concrete domain where you interpret a program using different semantics.

 Let's assume we are building a **may analysis**.
 Since we want to over-approximate our $\text{step}()$ function, (recall ↗ [SCA (Static Code Analysis) & SAST /BSA in Formal Definition](../SCA%20(Static%20Code%20Analysis)%20&%20SAST.md#BSA%20in%20Formal%20Definition)) we therefore introduce an abstract domain $(A, \sqsubseteq_A)$ that has an abstract stepping function $\text{step}_A()$.
 We assume the Galois connection $(2^{\text{Trace}}, \subseteq) \leftrightarrow^{\alpha}_{\gamma} (A, \sqsubseteq_A)$.
 We can use this new abstract stepping function to define a **bounded static analysis** of depth $n$:  $\text{BSA}_A^n = \text{step}_A^n$.
 We define $\text{step}_A^n$ recursively:
 $$\begin{aligned}